-Distribution: Occurring along coastal counties in Washington; British Columbia south to California along the coast.
+Distribution: Occurring west of the Cascades crest in coastal counties in Washington; British Columbia to California along the coast, also along the Chesapeake Bay on the Atlantic Coast.

-Habitat: At water's edge in sand or gravel.
+Habitat: Along marine water shorelines in sand or gravel.

 Origin: Introduced from Europe